 Action 2.7.1 Working with Communities

+Return to Action Plan

 To work with communities to build confidence, improve understanding and increase reporting especially with groups affected by structural inequalities

+ORGANISATIONAL IMPACT:

 A force that is recognised as procedurally just (i.e., fair, trustworthy and respectful) by the communities that officers/staff serve and belong to, increasing partnership working, job satisfaction and intelligence.

-Communities feel heard and listened to with individual needs respected and responded to, removing barriers to reporting and increasing the communities confidence in the response they will receive from the force.

-Objective 1: To work with communities, community groups and in collaboration with Police and Crime Commissioners (PCC) to increase reporting of those groups that are underreporting
+EXTERNAL IMPACT: Communities feel heard and listened to with individual needs respected and responded to, removing barriers to reporting and increasing the communities confidence in the response they will receive from the force.
+Objective 1: To work with communities, community groups and in collaboration with Police and Crime Commissioners (PCC) to increase reporting of those groups that are underreporting What do we mean?

 The force works with the PCC to reach and engage with those communities and community groups that are under-reporting to understand and address the reasons behind this, increasing trust and confidence.
+What are forces doing?

 Some forces have provided resources to community organisations and services as a result of PCC plans, in the form of materials, training and workshops, to help understanding and increase reporting in in vulnerable communities.

-Objective 2: To have recognition of the risk that a vulnerable person, groups affected by structural inequalities or even a community might experience when reporting and what support mechanisms are in place
+Objective 2: To have recognition of the risk that a vulnerable person, groups affected by structural inequalities or even a community might experience when reporting and what support mechanisms are in place What do we mean?

 To appreciate the risks that individuals or communities may face when reporting crimes and provide a range of reporting mechanisms and routes to ensure they are safeguarded and supported through this.
+What are forces doing?

-As well as holding community engagement events, several forces are working with partner agencies that work specifically with different communities e.g. sex workers,

-Other initiatives include talking to professionals from the beauty industry around how to deal with conversations about domestic abuse or commissioning services to hold events at public places such as supermarkets.

-Objective 3: To increase ease of access, third sector reporting and gateways to services
+As well as holding community engagement events, several forces are working with partner agencies that work specifically with different communities e.g. sex workers, Other initiatives include talking to professionals from the beauty industry around how to deal with conversations about domestic abuse or commissioning services to hold events at public places such as supermarkets.
+Objective 3: To increase ease of access, third sector reporting and gateways to services What do we mean?

 To assess diversity and inclusion considerations, ensuring services are accessible for all communities.
+What are forces doing?

 A number of forces use social media to raise awareness of reporting methods.
-These included using Facebook and Instagram live, forum and Q&A features.
+These included using Facebook and Instagram live, forum and O&A features.
 Several forces have implemented or trialling online reporting systems via webchat or online form, including providing a quick exit feature and advice on deleting internet history.
 Several forces had promising practice around accessibility for reporting, e.g. the PLOD scheme for deaf communities, subtitles and translations.
 Other forces have incorporated partner intelligence to increase ease of access, third-sector reporting and gateways to services.
 These included crime and tension monitoring groups, a Domestic Abuse and Sexual Violence think tank and a community intelligence portal.

-Objective 4: To ensure staff recognise that a community as a whole, or sections of it, can be vulnerable
+Objective 4: To ensure staff recognise that a community as a whole, or sections of it, can be vulnerable What do we mean?

 Officers/staff have an awareness and understanding of the needs of specific communities and how best to address them.
+What are forces doing?